eventide-project/docs/user-guide/logging/log-tags.md

 ## Handlers

-The following tags are applied to log messages written by a handler, as well as all implementation in the `Messaging` namespace:
+The following tags are applied to log messages recorded by a handler, as well as all implementation in the `Messaging` namespace:

 | Tag | Description |
 | --- | --- |
 | handle | Applied to all log messages recorded by a handler |
 | messaging | Applied to all log messages recorded inside the `Messaging` namespace |

-The following tags _may_ be applied to log messages logged by a handler:
+The following tags _may_ be applied to log messages recorded by a handler:

 | Tag | Description |
 | --- | --- |